History of Lesotho

 The subsequent evolution of the state was shaped by contact with the British and Dutch colonists from Cape Colony.
 Missionaries invited by Moshoeshoe I developed orthography and printed works in the Sesotho language between 1837 and 1855.
 The country set up diplomatic channels and acquired guns for use against the encroaching Europeans and the Korana people.
 Territorial conflicts with both British and Boer settlers arose periodically, including Moshoeshoe's notable victory over the Boers in the Free State–Basotho War, but the final war in 1867 with an appeal to Queen Victoria, who agreed to make Basutoland a British suzerainty.
 In 1869, the British signed a treaty at Aliwal with the Boers that defined the boundaries of Basotholand and later Lesotho, which by ceding the western territories effectively reduced Moshoeshoe's kingdom to half its previous size.

 The extent to which the British exerted direct control over Basotholand waxed and waned until Basotholand’s independence in 1966 when it became the Kingdom of Lesotho.
-However, when the ruling Basotho National Party (BNP) lost the first post-independence general elections to the Basotho Congress Party (BCP), Leabua Jonathan refused to cede and declared himself Tona Kholo (Sesotho translation of prime minister).
+However, when the ruling Basotho National Party (BNP) lost the first post-independence general elections to the Basotho Congress Party (BCP), Leabua Jonathan refused to cede and declared himself Tona Kholo ('prime minister').
 The BCP began an insurrection that culminated in a January 1986 military coup, that then forced the BNP out of office.
 Power was transferred to King Moshoeshoe II, until then a ceremonial monarch, but forced into exile when he lost favor with the military the following year.
-His son was installed as King Letsie III.
-Conditions remained tumultuous, including an August 1994 self-coup by Letsie III, until 1998 when the Lesotho Congress for Democracy (LCD) came to power in elections that were deemed fair by international observers.
-Despite protests from opposition parties, the country has remained relatively stable since.
+His son was installed as Letsie III.
+Conditions remained tumultuous, including an August 1994 self-coup by Letsie, until 1998 when the Lesotho Congress for Democracy came to power in elections that were deemed fair by international observers.
+Despite protests from opposition parties, the country has remained relatively stable since that time.